Master Publishing Terms of Service

 5.1 Effective Date.
 This effective date of this agreement shall be the date indicated in the PLOS Order Form (“Effective Date”).
 The terms of this agreement will apply to manuscripts accepted by PLOS during the Term, beginning on the Effective Date.

 5.3 Termination.
-Either party may terminate this agreement: (1) for any reason on ninety (90) days’ written notice to the other party; (2) for cause due to the other party’s material breach if such breach remains uncured thirty (30) days after written notice of the breach is given by the party claiming the breach.
-A termination for cause shall be effective three (3) days after written notice of such termination is given; or (3) with immediate effect from the date of written notice if the other party (a) files for bankruptcy protection or makes an assignment for the benefit of creditors, (b) is the subject of an order made for the winding up of its operations, (c) becomes subject to an administration order or a receiver or trustee, (d) becomes insolvent, or (e) ceases to do business or threatens to cease to do business.
+Either party may terminate this agreement: (1) for cause due to the other party’s material breach if such breach remains uncured thirty (30) days after written notice of the breach is given by the party claiming the breach.
+A termination for cause shall be effective three (3) days after written notice of such termination is given; or (2) with immediate effect from the date of written notice if the other party (a) files for bankruptcy protection or makes an assignment for the benefit of creditors, (b) is the subject of an order made for the winding up of its operations, (c) becomes subject to an administration order or a receiver or trustee, (d) becomes insolvent, or (e) ceases to do business or threatens to cease to do business.
 Except as expressly provided for herein, the parties’ respective rights and obligations under this agreement end immediately upon termination.

 5.4 Currency.
 All amounts reflected in a PLOS Order Form and attachments are in United States dollars.